andrew-mendes/Chillin_Quest/README.md

 Removed features:

-TODO --- Some additional customization to icons, from images chosen from the users' computer, removed to prevent too much occupied space in the db.

 - Ideally these would be stored locally and have cloud save and synchronization options.

 - A tree-like UI with quests parenting others as a requirement to unlock the next (e.g. "Play Hotel California", which could only be unlocked after you complete "Learn to play the guitar").

-  This would probably be a very cool feature and it hurt me to remove it, but the complexity involved in the current scope of the project was out of reach for me at the time.
+  This would probably be a very cool feature but the complexity involved in the current scope of the project was out of reach for me at the time.